Corpus-level and Concept-based Explanations for Interpretable Document Classification: Experiments

 \subsection{Performance Results}

 We use accuracy as evaluation metric to measure the performance of different models.
-All quantitative results have been summarized in Table~\ref{tab:performance}, where we use bold font to highlight the highest accuracy on testing sets.
-Comparing BERT-SAN with LSTM-SAN, we find that BERT encoder is better than conventional LSTM encoder with pre-trained word embeddings.
-We also observe that by replacing SAN with AAN, our model does not significantly lower the classification accuracy, which indicates we can use AAN for the concept-based explanation task without losing the overall performance.
-BERT-AAN models without dropping aggregation-attention weights still achieve competitive performance compared with other models, however, we find that they attain poor interpretability in concept-based explanation.
+All quantitative results have been summarized in Tables~\ref{tab:performance-san} and \ref{tab:performance-aan}, where we use bold font to highlight the highest accuracy on testing sets in Table~\ref{tab:performance-san}.
+Comparing LSTM-SAN with BERT, DistilBERT, RoBERTa and Longformer, we first find that different pre-trained language model-based encoders are better than conventional LSTM encoder with pre-trained word embeddings.
+In Table~\ref{tab:performance-aan}, We replace self-attention on top of pre-trained language models with abstraction-aggregation network (AAN).
+We observe that different AAN models do not significantly lower the classification accuracy, which indicates we can use AAN for the concept-based explanation task without losing the overall performance.
+Here, the strategy of aggregation-attention weights dropout is necessary when training AAN models.
+In Table~\ref{tab:dropout_example}, we show that AAN models without randomly dropping aggregation-attention weights attain poor interpretability in concept-based explanation.